gracexwho/model-card-generator/README.md

 ### Generate Cleaned Notebooks
 1. Navigate to the ```source``` directory
 2. Run ```node clean_notebook.js ../assets/```
-3. This should generate cleaned notebooks (notebooks separated into machine learning stages) and all analysis files
+This should generate cleaned notebooks (notebooks separated into machine learning stages) and all analysis files.
+All notebooks are currently stored in /assets/